 Betty had been enduring the freezing darkness for a little over an hour when she heard Dan’s voice shouting, “Betty, are you there?”
 Somehow, against all odds, he had found her!
 She screamed back, calling, “Dan, is it really you?” and he said, “Yes!
 Hang on, I’m getting help!”

 At about 02:45, Ruth Sutherland called the Nelson ambulance station to see if there had been a car accident Betty might have been involved in.
 While Ruth was on the phone with the paramedics, Deb Pattyn answered the other line.
-It was Dan, saying he’d found Betty’s car in the river and couldn’t get to her.
+It was Dan, saying he’d found Betty’s car in the river and he couldn’t get to her.

 Dr. Trevor Janz was on duty in the emergency department that night.
 He heard the news with a horrible sinking feeling, knowing Betty’s chances for survival were not good.
 He looked at the nurses and said, “It’s over, she’s dead, she’s drowned.”
-They began preparations for a resuscitation effort for the cold water drowning of their friend, knowing that treatment for a hypothermia arrest would involve grueling hours of CPR while trying to warm the body and would most likely not be successful.
+They began preparations for a resuscitation effort for the cold water drowning of their friend, knowing that treatment for a hypothermia cardiac arrest would involve grueling hours of CPR while trying to warm the body and would most likely not be successful.

 Back at the river's edge, although Dan’s instinct was to plunge in after Betty, he had been a volunteer firefighter with the Blewett Fire Department.
 He knew that aside from the fact that he wasn’t equipped for the conditions, if the car were precariously balanced any action on his part could cause it to slip into deeper water, with tragic consequences for the woman trapped inside.
 So he stood on the rocks of the shore, calling to Betty, telling her he loved her and encouraging her to hang on.